Skip to content

 INFO Purged runs to enforce storage.max_size deleted=N

-min_free_space is checked against the partition that holds the data dir, in two places:
+min_free_space is checked against the partition holding the data dir, and it’s checked in two places:

 • At the start of every run.
 Before the executor launches the task’s process, it stats the data partition.
-If free space is below the threshold, the run is recorded with exit code -1 and the message insufficient disk space: X free, minimum Y required.
-The daemon itself stays up — only the run fails.
+If free space is already below the threshold, the run never starts — it’s recorded with exit code -1 and the message insufficient disk space: X free, minimum Y required.
+The daemon itself keeps running; only that run fails.

-The notification fires once per run, not once per check, and includes free_bytes, min_free_bytes, and killed_task so dashboards can distinguish the “task survived but silent” and “task killed” cases.
+That notification fires once per run, not once per check, and it carries free_bytes, min_free_bytes, and killed_task — so a dashboard can tell the “task survived but went quiet” case apart from the “task got killed” one.

 The two layers are independent: